PPoliakoff/CPLD4Arduino/README.md

 Those softwares are both very old but I had not too many problems to make them run on Windows 10 64bits.
 After installing ATMISP I had a systematic error "FTD2XX.dll was not found" apparently this problem is well known on WIN64 computers.
 The solution is to move de FTD2XX.dll file in the Windows directory.

+Also Since they are very old programs they do not support correctly long file names.
+You should give your .PLD file names of max 8 characters otherwise you could end up with the mysterious error " Automation error The object invoked has disconnected from its clients"

 ## Building the 10 Pin Header

 ![HeaderStep1 image](/images/HeaderStep1.jpg)